 Sure, backpacking Europe in the summer may be a fun concept — the weather is nice and hot, nature is lush, and heading to an ocean or lake is an everyday experience.

-That said, summer is undoubtedly the most popular time to visit Europe – effectively turning it into a continent of chaos.
+However, summer is undoubtedly the most popular time to visit Europe – effectively turning it into a continent of chaos.

-Not only are prices the highest in Summer, but you’ll also have to contend with millions of other tourists trying all the best activities, using transit, and cramming up the beaches.
+Not only are prices the highest in summer, but you’ll also have to contend with millions of other tourists trying all the best activities, using transit, and cramming up the beaches.

 Not to mention, southern Europe can get crazy hot in the summer.

 It’s not so much fun when ALL you want to do is hang out in the ocean or literally become that cup of gelato you’re eating to stay cool.

 That said, if you do want to backpack Europe in the summer, then I recommend heading to a lesser-visited region such as the Balkans, Eastern Europe, Georgia, Armenia, or the Baltics.

 Backpacking Europe in Fall

 Like Spring, Fall is another great time to go backpacking in Europe.
 From late September through early December, the tourism rates go down, and with them go the prices.

 While Southern Europe may still be quite hot through September and October, the weather is usually quite right elsewhere, and you’ll get some great photo opportunities with the changing leaves.